Trusts

 While even something as simple as having a will prepared can cause anxiety in many people, the consideration of a trust can cause even more of those anxious feelings.
-When a will is prepared, the willmaker is only required to determine who should receive their assets in the event of their death—far, far, into the future, it is to be hoped.
+When a will is prepared, the willmaker is only required to determine who should receive their assets in the event of their death, far, far into the future, it is hoped.
 A trust can bring up other issues, primarily one of losing control of one’s assets.
 In truth, a trust can be a very good way to ensure your assets are left as you would want them left, without the hassle of probate.

 A trust can also ensure that your assets are managed as you would wish, in the event of your incapacitation.
 A highly experienced estate planning attorney from Jackson, Landrith & Kulesz, PC can thoroughly explain all the issues regarding a trust, taking into consideration your unique circumstances.
 We will explain the advantages, as well as any potential disadvantages related to a trust, and will answer any questions you might have.
 When it is time to consider an estate plan, you can trust the Jackson, Landrith & Kulesz, PC attorneys to always do what is right for you, your family, and your circumstances.